MicrosoftDocs/windows-dev-docs/windows-apps-src/design/style/icons.md

 ## Make the icon do something

 Once you have an icon, the next step is to make it do something by associating it with command or a navigation action.
 The best way to do this is to add the icon to a button or a command bar.

 ![Command bar image](images/icons/app-bar-desktop.svg)

+You can also animate an icon to draw attention to a UI component, such as the next button in a tutorial, or simply reflect the action associated with the icon in an entertaining and interesting way.
+See [AnimatedIcon](../controls-and-patterns/animated-icon.md).

 ## Create an icon button